-A paraplegic inmate at a state prison in Grants, New Mexico developed a cavernous malformation due to uncared for bedsores.
+A paraplegic inmate at a state prison in Grants, New Mexico developed a cavernous malformation due to uncared-for bedsores.
 The malformation measured at 1.5 inches by 2 inches, and about 1.5 inches deep, exposing his lower back bone.
-The patient has been in and out of prison for almost a decade, his longest stint occuring due to a 2012 drug bust.
+The patient has been in and out of prison for almost a decade, his longest stint occurring due to a 2012 drug bust.

 - A prisoner being denied care or experiencing a serious delay in access to medical attention

 - A physician failing to carry out medical orders

 - A physician failing or lagging to make a professional judgment

 If you or a loved one is dealing with medical malpractice or negligence, seek professional help immediately.
 Everyone has the right to proper medical care, regardless of status or imprisonment.
 For any questions regarding your or your family’s case, contact our offices today.